suxiya/tao2tex/README.md

 ## Known Limitations or Issues

-- the more recent versions（since 2018) of $\rm pdf\LaTeX$ will cope with many unicode symbols (but not all) because [UTF8 is assumed to be the default input encoding](https://tex.stackexchange.com/questions/34604/entering-unicode-characters-in-latex).
-If you must use an older version, you might be able to get away with adding `\usepackage[TU]{inputenc}` or `\usepackage[T1]{inputenc}` to the preamble...
+- the more recent versions (since 2018) of $\rm pdf\LaTeX$ will cope with many unicode symbols (but not all) because [UTF8 is assumed to be the default input encoding](https://tex.stackexchange.com/questions/34604/entering-unicode-characters-in-latex).
+If you do not want to install a newer version, you can try using [Overleaf](https://www.overleaf.com/).
+You might be able to get away with adding `\usepackage[TU]{inputenc}` or `\usepackage[T1]{inputenc}` to the preamble...

 - In `string_formatter`, we escape only a few unicode characters to attempt to please the $\rm\TeX$ engine.
 For instance, we do not attempt to make greek characters work, which do appear on [some](https://terrytao.wordpress.com/2022/10/03/what-are-the-odds/#comment-658396) of the blog posts. $\rm{}pdf\LaTeX$ will complain, and $\rm{}Xe\LaTeX$ and $\rm{}Lua\LaTeX$ will work if you switch to a font that has the glyphs (without, these two will still compile.)

 - Since we pull website data using the `requests` module, we do not see any HTML generated from Javascript.
 This should be easy to adapt by using Selenium.

 - For the same reason, we are unable to process the occasional polls that Tao makes.
 However, the rest of the post should work as expected.